 About Battleview Orchards

-Since 1908, Battleview Orchards has been an owned and operated farm and Country Store owned by the Applegate Family.
+Since 1908, Battleview Orchards farm and Country Store has been owned and operated by the Applegate Family.
 The farm allows the public the opportunity to pick their own New Jersey Strawberries, Sour Cherries, New Jersey Peaches, Nectarines, New Jersey Apples, and Pumpkins.

-The Country Store is open all year featuring our own Fresh Pressed Cider and our famous Apple Cider Donuts.
-The Country Store has a full line of freshly baked pies, breads and baked goods along with fresh fruits and vegetables.
-Gift Baskets, fruit and vegetable platters are also offered.
+The Country Store is open all year.
+It features our own Fresh Pressed Cider and our famous Apple Cider Donuts, along with quality fresh fruits and vegetables.
+The Country Store has a full line of freshly baked pies, breads and baked goods.
+Fruit and Vegetable Platters, Gift Baskets, and a large variety of gourmet items are available.
 Try our family recipes or join us at one of our Seasonal Events.

 Battleview Orchards History Time Line